MinghuiChen43/awesome-deep-phenomena/README.md

 ### Emergence and Phase Transitions: 2025

+- (Mis)Fitting: A Survey of Scaling Laws. [[paper]](https://arxiv.org/abs/2502.18969)
+  - Margaret Li, Sneha Kudugunta, Luke Zettlemoyer.
+  - Key Word: Neural Scaling Laws; Survey.
+  - <details><summary>Digest</summary> The paper critiques the reliance on scaling laws in foundation models, highlighting how variations in training setups, architectures, and optimization methods can impact the conclusions drawn from these laws.
+It discusses discrepancies in prior research on topics like the optimal token-to-parameter ratio and presents an analysis of how small changes can significantly alter results.
+The paper also surveys over 50 studies on scaling trends, noting that most use power laws but fail to report essential details for reproducibility.
+To address this, the authors propose a checklist for scaling law research contributors.

 - A ghost mechanism: An analytical model of abrupt learning. [[paper]](https://arxiv.org/abs/2501.02378)
   - Fatih Dinc, Ege Cirakman, Yiqi Jiang, Mert Yuksekgonul, Mark J. Schnitzer, Hidenori Tanaka.
   - Key Word: Abrupt Learning; Learning Dynamics.